Marek Belka

-From 2006 executive secretary of the UN Economic Commission for Europe (UNECE), and from November 2008 director of the European Department International Monetary Fund.
+From 2006 he served as the executive secretary of the UN Economic Commission for Europe (UNECE), and from November 2008 the director of the European Department International Monetary Fund.
 Previously, he was also the head of the coalition Council for International Coordination in Iraq (2003), and then the director of economic policy in the Provisional Coalition Authority in Iraq, where he answered, among others for currency reform, creation of a new banking system and supervision of the economy (2003-2004).

 He was appointed president of the National Bank of Poland.
 He took office on 11 June 2010 and ended his term on 21 June 2016.
 In January 2011, he was elected for a three-year term (extended for another three years in 2014) to Steering Committee European Systemic Risk Board.
 Belka ran for and was elected an MEP at the 2019 European Parliament election.
 He has been appointed the vice-president of the S&D Group.

+He is a member of The Trilateral Commission.